pingcap/dm/docs/RFCS/20190722_error_handling.md

 ## Abstract

-This proposal proposes to introduce the error code mechanism in DM error system and make a regulation for error handling.
+This proposal proposes to introduce the error code mechanism in DM and make a regulation for error handling.

 Table of contents: